sangsami/tiralabra/documents/weekly report 1.md

 ## What will I do next?

 Talk to the course assistant on scoping (puhun siis kyllä suomea).
-Start coding.
+Start coding, maybe key generation first.

 ### Time used this week: ~ 5 hours